-- Parents have the right to enter a family childcare home or center at any time while their child is present. - Parents have the right to see the license displayed in a prominent place.

-Parents have the right to know how their child will be disciplined.
+- Parents have the right to enter a family childcare home or center at any time while their child is present. - Parents have the right to see the license displayed in a prominent place. - Parents have the right to know how their child will be disciplined.

 The laws and rules are developed to establish minimum requirements.
 Most parents would like more than minimum care.
 Local Child Care Resource and Referral agencies can provide help in choosing quality care.
 Check the telephone directory or talk with a childcare provider to see if there is a Child Care Resource and Referral agency in your community.
 For more information, visit the Resources page located on the Child Care website at: www1.ncchildcare.ncdhhs.gov.
-For more information on the law and rules, contact the Division of Child Development and Early Education at 919-814-6300 or 1-800- 859-0829 (In State Only), or visit our homepage at: ncchildcare .ncchildcare receive proper care, supervision, appropriate discipline, or when a child is abandoned.
-North Carolina law requires any person who suspects child maltreatment at a child care facility to report the situation to the Intake Unit at Division of Child Development and Early Education at 919-8 14-630 0or 1-800- 859-0829.
-Reports can be made anonymously.
-A person cannot be held liable for a report made in good faith.
-The operator of the program must notify parents of children currently enrolled in writing of the substantiation of any maltreatment complaint or the issuance of any administrative action against the childcare facility.
-North Carolina law requires any person who suspects child abuse or neglect in a family to report the case to the county department of social services.
+For more information on the law and rules, contact the Division of Child Development and Early Education at 919-814-6300 or 1-800-859-0829 (In State Only), or visit our homepage at: ncchildcare..ncdhhs.gov.

-Child Abuse, Neglect, or Maltreatment
+Child Abuse.
+Neglect. or Maltreatment

 Every citizen has a responsibility to report suspected child abuse. neglect or maltreatment.
 This occurs when a parent or caregiver injures or allows another to Injure a child physically or emotionally.
 It may also occur when a parent or caregiver puts a child at risk of serious Injury or allows another to put a child at risk of serious injury.
-It also occurs when a child does not
+It also occurs when a child does not receive proper care, supervision, appropriate discipline, or when a child is abandoned.
+North Carolina law requires any person who suspects child maltreatment at a child care facility to report the situation to the Intake Unit at Division of Child Development and Early Education at 919-8 14-630 lor 1-800-859-0829.
+Reports can be made anonymously.
+A person cannot be held liable for a report made in good faith.